iterative/dvc.org/content/docs/start/experiments-trail/experiments.md

 # Get Started with Experiments

-<abbr>Experiments</abbr> proliferate quickly in ML projects where there are many
+<abbr>Experiments</abbr> grow rapidly in number in ML projects.
+DVC can track
-parameters to tune or other permutations of the code.
-We can organize such projects and keep only what we ultimately need with `dvc experiments`.
-DVC can track experiments for you so there's no need to commit each one to Git.
-This way your repo doesn't become polluted with all of them.
-You can discard experiments once they're no longer needed.
+these experiments, list their most relevant parameters and metrics, and commit only the ones that we need to Git.

-Previously, we learned how to tune [ML pipelines](/doc/start/data-pipelines) and [compare the changes](/doc/start/metrics-parameters-plots).
 In this section, we will explore the basic features of DVC experiment management with [`get-started-experiments`][gse] project.

 [gse]: https://github.com/iterative/get-started-experiments